-Meet the Women Behind Craft Beer: A Look At How The Industry Is Changing
+Meet the Women Behind the Craft Beer Industry

 Once again, the New York City Craft Beer Festival served up good times to more than 2,500 beer enthusiasts during its Autumn Harvest last weekend in Manhattan's Lexington Armory.
 Showcasing 150 beers from 75 all-American craft breweries, the quarterly event encouraged attendees to toast to the Oktoberfest spirit, raising glasses of stouts, lagers, IPAs, ales, and pilsners represented by some of the finest brewers including Kona, Ommegang, Abita, Flying Dog, Smuttynose, and Sixpoint (just to name a few favorites).

 As a long time IPA lover cursed with a Scandinavian liver of steel, I've always prided myself on being the girl who could hang with the boys — because it seems like it's always been exactly that — slinging beers with groups of guys.
 Having previously mastered the art of navigating and recounting all memories of a three and a half hour beer binge during the summer beer fest, I decided to approach the Autumn Harvest from a different angle: I wanted to know how well women were represented (or misrepresented) within, what I assumed to be, the male dominated craft beer industry.

 Boy was I wrong.
 While walking from vendor to vendor, asking female volunteers and employees about their "experiences" as a woman in a male dominated industry, to my surprise I heard a lot of, "Actually, women are well represented here," and, "The female/male ratio is about 50/50.
 Last year, I'd say we even outnumbered the men 60/40."
 While I was stoked to hear that misogyny has no place in the well-oiled machine that is the craft beer industry, I quickly realized that my pitch needed some serious recalibration.